soapdog/project-moon-hermit/README.md

 ## Compile options

-To build a binary statically linked with libsodium, use `make STATIC=1`
+To build a binary that uses shared libraries, use `make SHARED=1`

 ## Usage